stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/1-preset-widgets.md

 ### Add Preset Widgets
 Your clipboard should look something like this: ![Clipboard with preset widgets](./assets/clipboard_with_widgets.png)

 You could paste these individually or as a group into the executive dashboard, but there's a shortcut in the clipboard.
-Click **Select All** and then click the **Add 4 Selected Item To...** dropdown.
+Click **Select All** and then click the **Add 4 Selected Items To...** dropdown.

 Select **Storedog Executive Dashboard**.
 A notification will appear at the top of the window confirming your action: ![Added to dashboard confirmation](./assets/added_to_dash_confirmation.png)